Sahar-TJ/NLP-Movie-Genre-Predictor/README.md

 The code is intended to index TV show data for efficient retrieval:

 - __Data Extraction:__ Connects to the SQLite database to fetch TV show descriptions.
-- __Preprocessing:__ Applies text preprocessing on the descriptions, similar to the training script.
+- __Preprocessing:__ Applies text preprocessing on the descriptions, similar to the training file.
 - __Indexing:__ Utilizes TF-IDF (Term Frequency-Inverse Document Frequency) to convert the preprocessed descriptions into a matrix of TF-IDF features.
 - __Saving Indexed Data:__ The indexed data, along with the TF-IDF matrix and the vectorizer, are saved to a file for future use in searching or information retrieval tasks.